hydroshiba/advent-of-code/README.md

 ## Running the solutions

-I've make a simple Makefile to build and run the solutions.
+I've made a simple Makefile to build and run the solutions.
 The command to run a solution is as follows:

 ```bash
 make {day}-{part}-{lang}